flutter/website/src/docs/resources/faq.md

 ### Does Flutter run on the web?

-Yes.
 We're working on an experimental project called [Hummingbird][].
 It is a web-based implementation of the Flutter runtime that takes advantage of the capability of the Dart platform to compile to JavaScript.
 This enables Flutter code to run on the standards-based web without change.